bobbyiliev/101-linux-commands-ebook/ebook/en/content/034-the-kill-command.md

 #  The `kill` command

-`kill` command in Linux (located in /bin/kill), is a built-in command which is used to terminate processes manually. _kill_ command sends a signal to a process which terminates the process.
+`kill` command in Linux (located in /bin/kill), is a built-in command which is used to terminate processes manually.
+The `kill` command sends a signal to a process which terminates the process.
 If the user doesn’t specify any signal which is to be sent along with kill command then default _TERM_ signal is sent that terminates the process.

 Signals can be specified in three ways:
 -   **By number (e.g. -5)**
 -   **With SIG prefix (e.g. -SIGkill)**
 -   **Without SIG prefix (e.g. -kill)**

 ### Syntax

 ```
 kill [OPTIONS] [PID]...
 ```

 ###  Examples:
 1. To display all the available signals you can use below command option:

 ```
 kill -l
 ```

 2. To show how to use a _PID_ with the _kill_ command.

 ```
 $kill pid
 ```

 3. To show how to send signal to processes.
 ```
 kill {-signal | -s signal} pid
 ```

 4. Specify Signal: